nascimentoliveira/concept-A-back-4/README.md

 ```
 ### **18. List a project**

-To view a project, you must do a `get` method at the  https://concept-a-api-2.onrender.com/projects/:projectId route, passing the project id in place of `:projectId`.
+To view a project, you must do a `GET` method at the `/projects/:projectId` route, passing the project id in place of `:projectId`.
 The API will respond with a message in the following format:

 ```bash
 {